-Currently FBC has two radio stations that broadcast programmes targeting mainly national development taking into consideration ethnic, cultural and religious diversity.
-These programmes are sold to Government under the Public Service Broadcast (PSB) contract which is tendered every three years.
+Currently the FBC has two Radio Stations that broadcast programs targeting mainly national development taking into consideration ethnic, cultural, and religious diversity.
+These programs are sold to the Government under the Public Service Broadcast (PSB) contract which is tendered every three years.
 These stations are Radio Fiji One (i-Taukei Language) and the Radio Fiji Two (Hindustani Language).

-These stations have national coverage via AM transmitters and supplemented in some areas by FM transmitters.
-The company is required to comply with requirements of the terms as stipulated under the PSB contract.
+These stations have national coverage via AM transmission and supplemented in some areas by FM transmission services.
+The company is required to comply with the requirements of the terms as stipulated under the PSB contract for Radio.